 Victorian Equal Opportunity and Human Rights Commission Review

-Implementation of the recommendations will deliver significant organisational change, creating a gender inclusive workplace where all employees are safe and treated with dignity and respect.
+Ongoing implementation of the original recommendations and the implementation of the new recommendations will deliver significant organisational change, creating a gender inclusive workplace where all employees are safe and treated with dignity and respect.

 Confidential help and information